 The Cycle to Work scheme lets you spend up to £1000 on a bike and equipment – paying it off over the next year in monthly instalments.

 In theory, this is the ‘hire period’.
 After this, your company is technically allowed to take the bike back, or you can purchase it for ‘fair market value’ – which can be up to 25 per cent of the original value.
-In practice, few employers ever enforce this and most people just keep the bike at the end and make no final payment.
+In practice, there are several other (cheaper) options, and few employers charge the fair market value.

 The saving is created by the fact that the payments are except from tax, hence the ‘up to 42 per cent’ saving.
 Of course, how much you save depends upon the tax bracket you sit in - higher rate earners will save more.

 Regardless how much cash you save, you’re always going to be getting an interest free loan – which is a plus for anyone.

 Can anyone get a bike on the Cycle to Work scheme?

 To get a bike on the scheme, your employer needs to sign up to a provider – such as the Cycle Scheme or Evans Cycles’ Ride to Work scheme.

 If you’re self-employed, you can make use of the scheme if you’re set up in a way which means you’re technically employed by your own limited company.
 Alternatively, you can buy the bike and claim the VAT back via the business.